open-toontown-enhanced/open-toontown-enhanced/README.md

 $ pip install panda3d-1.11.0-cp39-cp39-macosx_10_9_x86_64.whl
 ```
 ## Linux (Building your own)
-If you use Linux, or are interested in building Panda3D yourself, head on over to [our Panda3D fork](https://github.com/open-toontown/panda3d) and read the "Building Panda3D" section on the README file there.
+If you use Linux, or are interested in building Panda3D yourself, head on over to [Open Toontown's Panda3D fork](https://github.com/open-toontown/panda3d) and read the "Building Panda3D" section on the README file there.

 # Starting the Server and Game
 To start the server and run the game locally, go to your platform directory (`win32` for Windows, `darwin` for Mac and `linux` for Linux), and make sure you start the following scripts in order:

 `Astron Server -> UberDOG (UD) Server -> AI (District) Server -> Game Client`

 Be sure to wait till the servers have finished booting before starting the next.
 If done correctly, you should be able to make your toon and play the game!
-There is no support for Magic Words (commands) yet, [but it is currently in the works!](https://github.com/open-toontown/open-toontown/projects/1)

 # Contributing
 Submitting issues and Pull Requests are encouraged and welcome.